asreview/asreview/README.md

 [![Build Status](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Factions-badge.atrox.dev%2Fasreview%2Fasreview%2Fbadge%3Fref%3Dmaster&style=flat)](https://actions-badge.atrox.dev/asreview/asreview/goto?ref=master) [![Documentation Status](https://readthedocs.org/projects/asreview/badge/?version=latest)](https://asreview.readthedocs.io/en/latest/?badge=latest) [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3345592.svg)](https://doi.org/10.5281/zenodo.3345592) [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/4755/badge)](https://bestpractices.coreinfrastructure.org/projects/4755)

 Systematic Reviews are “top of the bill” in research.
-The number of scientific studies is increasing exponentially in many scholarly fields.
+The number of scientific studies are increasing exponentially in many scholarly fields.
 Performing a sound systematic review is a time-consuming and sometimes boring task.
 The ASReview software is designed to accelerate the step of screening abstracts and titles with a minimum of papers to be read by a human with no or very few false